 The current configuration can be downloaded to a file (which can then be uploaded at a later time), or backed up and restored to/from the server.
 The download and backup options are only available when any changes made have been saved.

 Select a file to upload; this must be a file which was previously downloaded from this system.

 Alternatively, the Test Tool can be opened using LTI 1.3 credentials or directly in a browser and the Platform's credentials and service endpoints entered manually via the Security Model and Service sections.
-The tool also supports the LTI 1.3 automated registration process (as currently implemented by Moodle).
+The tool also supports the LTI 1.3 automated registration process.

 Use this menu to change the page which is displayed.